How to Get Rid of the Smell of Sweat in Workout Clothes

 Even if workout apparel is made from quick-drying polyester or performance materials that wick moisture away from the body, it may not dry completely if it's thrown in the hamper or kept in the bottom of a gym bag.

-Combining two household staples — white vinegar and baking soda — can be a powerful, odor-fighting method.
-White vinegar is a natural deodorizer, and baking soda has alkaline properties, both of which help deodorize and sanitize clothes.
+Combining two household staples—white vinegar and bicarbonate of soda—can be a powerful, odour-fighting method.
+White vinegar is a natural deodoriser and bicarbonate of soda has alkaline properties, both of which help deodorise and sanitise clothes.

-Before tossing workout clothing into the washing machine, fill up a large, gallon-sized container (or even the sink) with cold water.
-Next, add a cup of white vinegar and a cup of baking soda.
+Before tossing workout clothing into the washing machine, fill up the sink or a similar-sized container with cold water.
+Next, add a cup of white vinegar and a cup of bicarbonate of soda.
 Submerge the sweaty workout clothes and soak for at least 30 minutes before putting them through a wash cycle.
-They can go directly into the washing machine — no need to dry first.
+They can go directly into the washing machine—no need to dry first.

 3.Go Light on Laundry Detergent

-When it comes to detergent, adding more doesn’t necessarily yield a better result.
-In fact, detergent can be counterproductive when used excessively.
-Laundry detergents and boosters can leave a residue on workout clothing that can trap odors.
-Use the recommended amount of detergent, but avoid adding extra.
+When it comes to detergent, adding more doesn't necessarily yield a better result.
+In fact, detergent can be counter-productive when used excessively.
+Laundry detergents and boosters can leave a residue on workout clothing that can trap odours.
+Use the recommended amount of detergent but avoid adding extra.

 4.Skip the Fabric Softener

 Like detergent, fabric softeners can leave behind a coating that may further trap bacteria and unwanted smells over time.
 Although fabric softeners can help some items of clothing feel soft and smell fresh, it's best to avoid using them when washing workout clothes.